opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/remote-cluster-state.md

 Setting | Default | Description
 :--- | :--- | :---
 `cluster.remote_store.state.index_metadata.upload_timeout` | 20s | The amount of time to wait for index metadata upload to complete.
 Note that index metadata for separate indexes is uploaded in parallel.
 `cluster.remote_store.state.global_metadata.upload_timeout` | 20s | The amount of time to wait for global metadata upload to complete.
-Global metadata contains metadata that applies on a global-level, such as templates, cluster settings, data stream metadata and repository metadata.
+Global metadata contains globally applicable metadata, such as templates, cluster settings, data stream metadata, and repository metadata.
 `cluster.remote_store.state.metadata_manifest.upload_timeout` | 20s | The amount of time to wait for the manifest file upload to complete.
-The manifest file contains the details for each of the files uploaded about a single cluster state, both index metadata files and global metadata files.
+The manifest file contains the details of each of the files uploaded for a single cluster state, both index metadata files and global metadata files.

 ## Limitations